Makali‘i voyaging canoe heads to 2 islands in Papahanaumokuakea

-The Makali‘i, a double-hulled voyaging canoe based on Hawaii island, is getting ready to depart from Honolulu for a 10-day sail to the islands of Nihoa and Mokumanamana more than 300 miles to the northwest in Papahanaumokuakea Marine National Monument.
+The Makali‘i, a double-hulled voyaging canoe based on Hawaii island, departed from Honolulu Thursday evening for a 10-day sail to the islands of Nihoa and Mokumanamana more than 300 miles to the northwest in Papahanaumokuakea Marine National Monument.

-The canoe arrived at Sand Island’s Marine Education Training Center from Kawaihae Harbor on Monday morning, where the crew has preparing for the sail over the past few days.
-The crew was expected to leave some time before sunset today.
+The canoe arrived at Sand Island’s Marine Education Training Center from Kawaihae Harbor on Monday morning, where the crew spent the past few days preparing for the sail.

 The canoe’s voyage — named “Hanaunaola” — is part of a project funded by a three-year grant from the U.S. Department of Health and Human Services’ Administration for Native Americans.
 Hanaunaola refers to “sustaining generations through voyaging,” organizers said.